AwalaApp/codelabs/codelabs/android-centralised.md

 ![](./images/android-centralised/android-studio-project-template.png)

-In the final screen, make sure to select Kotlin as the programming language and API 21 as the minimum Android SDK.
+In the final screen, make sure to leave Kotlin as the programming language and API 21 as the minimum Android SDK.

 ![](./images/android-centralised/android-studio-project-config.png)